timbeaudet/knowledge_base/software/git.md

 `git checkout master`                   Make sure master is all up-to-date, this and pull.
 `git pull --rebase=preserve`            Make sure to preserve the railroad tracks.
 `git checkout feature/name`             Make sure to checkout the feature branch where work was done.
-`git rebase master`                     Replays all feature commits on top of anything in master.
+`git rebase master --preserve-merges`   Replays all feature commits on top of anything in master, while keeping any merged history.
 `git checkout master`
 `git merge --no-ff feature/name`        feature/name can be omitted if you use `-` instead to represent "previous"
 `git push`

 To continue working on the branch, after merging to master, do
-`git checkout feature/name && git rebase master`
+`git checkout feature/name && git rebase master --preserve-merges`

 **If you forgot that step...** _(and committed to the master branch instead; but have not pushed...)

 `git checkout feature/name`
-`git rebase master`                     Bring the new commits to the branch
+`git rebase master  --preserve-merges`   Bring the new commits to the branch
 feature/name and master should now match.
 `git checkout master`
 `git log` and find the commit id of the commit BEFORE the one desired.